 When in the Idle State, the TPM may perform background tasks, such as random number or key generation, or it may turn off some of its internal functions to conserve power.
 Because of the non-deterministic nature of what the TPM may be doing in the background, it is necessary to define a time within which the TPM must respond to a request to transition to the Ready state.
-This time, TIMEOUT_C, is the maximum amount of time a driver will need to wait before determining the TPM or its interface have encountered an error.
+This time, TIMEOUT_C, see Section 6.5.1.4 Interface Timeouts, is the maximum amount of time a driver will need to wait before determining the TPM or its interface have encountered an error.
 TPM manufacturers should implement their TPMs to transition to the Ready State as quickly as possible.